eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Have more than 3 years of work experience;
 	- Have a solid programming ability and master at least one back-end programming language (Python/Go/Java, etc.);
 	- Have a deep understanding of operating systems, data structures and algorithms
++ skill set:
+	- SmartNews is a leading mobile app of news aggregation services.
+It analyzes millions of articles to deliver most engaging information with high quality in near-real time fashion to millions of users around the world.
+Our AI Foundation team is responsible to research and develop world-class AI algorithms that can be applied at large scale to accomplish our mission.
+It works on a range of content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
+	- Responsibilities
+		* Set technical and research roadmap for AI Foundation or even company level machine learning roadmaps (at principal level) and able to lead its implementation
+		* The ability to solve hardest issues of AI Foundation team from fundamental algorithm development, implementation and optimization to deliver product metrics
+		* Lead cross-organizational projects to improve features/models that benefit company OKR
+		* Set visions for company’s research direction to be industry leading in areas of personalized discovery and related areas
+		* In this position, you are expected to utilize your industry leading expertise on one or more of following R&D areas to provide cutting edge solutions or core technologies for SmartNews recommendation systems (Ads, News, etc).
+At principal level, you are required to have overall understanding of corporate AI landscape, and set visions/roadmaps in its directions
+		* General Machine Learning, Deep Learning
+		* Natural Language Processing (entity recognition, categorization, text embedding, etc)
+		* Computer Vision, Image Processing
+		* Knowledge Graph
+		* Recommendation, Collaborative Filtering Algorithms
+		* Be great mentor to other machine learning scientists
+		* Promote AI first culture and distill AI mindset across engineering teams (principal level)
+	- Minimum Qualifications
+		* 8+ years of experience in designing and implementing state-of-the-art machine learning algorithms, and applying them to real world problems
+		* Industry leading expertise in certain domain of machine learning techniques, especially in deep learning, natural language processing, recommendation systems, computer visions
+		* Long term track record of successfully deliver improvement of features/models to production systems with high impact by working across teams and organizations
+		* Influential publications at top industry conferences/journals, well recognized in the industry for the domain of expertise
+		* Strong mentors of senior machine learning scientists and able to grow them to the next level
+		* Good written and spoken communication skills, can work across functional teams
+		* Strong coding abilities in multiple programming languages (e.g. Java, C++, Python, Scala)
+		* Ph.D in computer science, mathematics, physics or other quantitative fields
+	- Preferred Qualifications
+		* Strong interest in news media and our mission
+		* Strong domain expertise in recommendation algorithms
++ skill set:
+	- Design and develop core backend software components; create and deploy new software solutions for the NewsBreak app:
+		* Apply expertise and innovation to create new technology, such as the online serving pipeline and data platform, machine learning algorithm for user click prediction, and etc.
+		* Analyze the latency problems of the backend software modules to develop solutions for parallelization; thus, improving the throughput of the online serving system.
+		* Write, analyze, review, and rewrite programs, using workflow chart and diagram, and applying knowledge of computer capabilities, subject matter, and symbolic logic.
+		* Write, update, and maintain computer programs or software packages to handle specific jobs such as tracking inventory, storing or retrieving data, or controlling other equipment.
+		* Maintain both product level and system level code, primarily using Python, Java, and PHP, to meet the technical challenges and requirements.
+		* Research and evaluate the feasibility of new technologies and provide direction on the application of modem natural language understanding techniques for the online serving system.
+	- Perform offline and online validation tests:
+		* Develop and execute verification and validation tests for the newly designed online serving backend software components and analyze the product performance to meet efficiency requirements.
+		* Modify existing backend software components to correct errors; perform revisions, repairs, or expansions of existing programs to increase operating efficiency or adapt to new requirements.
+		* Store, retrieve, and manipulate data for analysis of the online serving system capabilities and requirements, using MongoDB and HDFS.
+	- Develop recommendation and phrase mining algorithms:
+		* Design and develop advanced recommendation and phrase mining algorithms for user click prediction using machine learning algorithms such as Collaborative Filtering, Factorization Machine, DeepWalk and etc.
+		* Make use of data analytical tools such as Kibana, Azkaban, Kubernetes and etc., to analyze user needs and software requirements to determine feasibility of the proposed design within time and cost constraints.
+	- Provide other technical supports & draft related documentations:
+		* Discuss with managerial, engineering, and technical personnel to clarify program intent, identify problems, and suggest changes for the overall online serving system, recommendation system, and the phrase mining algorithm.
+		* Confer with systems analysts, engineers, programmers and others to obtain information on limitations and capabilities, performance requirements and interfaces of a certain feature.
+	- Master’s degree in Computer Science, Computer Engineering or related plus 1 year experience.